digitalandrew/iot_hardware_hacking/testing_notes/testing_notes.md

 MT7628 #

 ```
 Usually this CLI provides access to tools to read and write to memory, set environment details and gather further information about the board.
-Unfortunately the repurposed version of U-Boot has removed this functionality.
+Unfortunately, the repurposed version of U-Boot has removed this functionality.
 The only functionality remaining is to perform a TFTP boot.
 This can be done to boot from firmware over the network as a recovery method.

 ## Enumeration via UART Shell

-Pressing Enter revealed there was shell access with no logon as root user:
+Pressing Enter revealed there was shell access with no login as root user:

 ![image](https://iot-hw-hacking-resources.s3.us-east-2.amazonaws.com/initial_shell_access.png)

-Checking over the available binaries in the bin folder, busybox was discoverd:
+Checking over the available binaries in the bin folder, busybox was discovered:

 ![image](https://iot-hw-hacking-resources.s3.us-east-2.amazonaws.com/busbox_bin_id.png)

 Busybox is a popular binary used on embedded systems as it packages many common Linux/Unix binaries into one smaller package.

-Observing the available functions in busybox it was noted that this appears to be a stripped down version of Busybox, however TFTP was still available.
+Observing the available functions in busybox it was noted that this appears to be a stripped-down version of Busybox, however, TFTP was still available.

 ## Transferring Full Version of Busybox over TFTP